MaderDash/arduino-discord-wiki/basicsOfProgramming.md

 `1's and 0's` (ones and zeros) as its only means of communication (excepting analog, but that's another talk show).

-The *microcode* is just those `1's and 0's` and doesn't need further support to function.
+The *machine code* is just those `1's and 0's` and doesn't need further support to function.

 *Assembly Language* is simply using those very same `1's and 0's`,